samroshan1310/CryptRSA/README.md

-# RSA-Algorithm
+# CryptRSA: Python-based RSA Algorithm
-This Repo Consists of RSA Algorithm implemented in Python.
+This Repository Consists of RSA Algorithm implemented in Python.
 This can Generate Keys, Encrypt and Decrypt messages, Encrypt and Verify Signatures.